 Recently, XAI methods have demonstrated their potential in revealing the underlying mechanisms of predictions made by models, particularly in the presence of artifacts such as Clever Hans or Backdoor artifacts.
 Spectral Relevance analysis (SpRAy) aims to provide a global explanation of the model by analyzing local explanations across the dataset and clustering them for manual inspection \cite{lapuschkin2019unmasking}.
 While successful in certain cases \cite{schramowski2020making}, SpRAy requires a substantial amount of human supervision and may not detect artifacts that do not exhibit consistent shape and position in the original images.
-SpRAY-based Class Artifact Compensation \cite{anders2022finding} method significantly reduced the need for human supervision and demonstrated its capability to effectively suppress the artifactual behavior of DNNs, significantly reducing a model’s Clever Hans behavior.
+SpRAY-based Class Artifact Compensation \cite{anders2022finding} method allowed for less human supervision and demonstrated its capability to suppress the artifactual behavior of DNNs.

-\subsection{Comparison of representations}
+\subsection{Comparison of Representations}

 The study of representation similarity in DNN architectures is a topic of active research.
-Numerous methods for comparing network representations have been applied to different architectures, including Neural Networks of varying width and depth \cite{Nguyen2020}, Bayesian Neural Networks \cite{Grinwald2022}, and Transformer Neural Networks \cite{Raghu2021}.
+Numerous methods comparing network representations have been applied to different architectures, including Neural Networks of varying width and depth \cite{Nguyen2020}, Bayesian Neural Networks \cite{Grinwald2022}, and Transformer Neural Networks \cite{Raghu2021}.
 Some works \cite{Ramsay1984, laakso2000, kornblith2019, Nguyen2022} argue that the representation similarity should be based on the correlation of a distance measure applied to layer activations on training data.
 Other works \cite{Raghu2017, Morcos2018} compute similarity values by applying variants of Canonical Correlation Analysis (CCA) \cite{Hardoon2005, biessmann2010temporal} on the activations or by calculating mutual information \cite{Li2015}, or employ kernel methods to quantify the evolution of the representations \cite{montavon2011kernel,braun2008relevant}.
 However, these methods are predominantly utilized for the comparison of whole representation spaces, e.g. layers, and not individual components, and as a result often overlook the semantics of learned concepts.
 Furthermore, those methods are dependent on the availability of data.

-\section{Distance metrics between Neural Representations}
+\section{Distance Metrics between Neural Representations}

-The compositional structure of modern neural networks allows neurons, the foundational building blocks for neural processing, to learn complex abstractions.
-These abstractions, learned without any supervision by humans, lead to the semantic opaqueness of representations --- the purpose of the particular representations in DNNs remains unknown to humans.
-To enhance transparency and gain a better understanding of information processing within a model, studying the interrelationships between neural representations in the model can yield valuable insights.

 In the following, we start with the definition of a \textit{neural representation} as a sub-function of a given network that depicts the computation graph, from the input of the model to the output of a specific neuron.